AudienseCo/recurlybot/README.md

 ![](http://g.recordit.co/MDZuZBIOAe.gif)

+## Why
+One of the things that are hard to replicate in companies with distributed teams is living the vibe of closing deals.
+This integration makes it easier to celebrate company success with a sense of fun and humor.

 ## What's this?
-An function that given a POST request from [Recurly webhooks](https://docs.recurly.com/docs/webhooks) publishes a message in a the configured Slack channel via a [Slack Incomming Webhook](https://api.slack.com/incoming-webhooks)
+A function that given a POST request from [Recurly webhooks](https://docs.recurly.com/docs/webhooks) publishes a message in a the configured Slack channel via a [Slack Incomming Webhook](https://api.slack.com/incoming-webhooks)

 ### Configuration
 Edit [src/config.js](https://github.com/AudienseCo/recurlybot/blob/master/src/config.js) or overwrite it using environment variables: